cloudquery/docs/README.md

 # CloudQuery Documentation

-This repo contains all documentation on [https://docs.cloudquery.io](https://docs.cloudquery.io).
+This repository contains all documentation on [https://docs.cloudquery.io](https://docs.cloudquery.io).

 Contributions are welcome!